AAIMC-OC/aaimc-oc.github.io/members.md

 - Senior Gynaeoncology Fellow

 ### OpenFlexure
-- **Dr Richard Bowman, Dr Joe Knapper** at the University of Glasgow
+- **Dr Richard Bowman and Dr Joe Knapper** at the University of Glasgow
 - **Professor William Wadsworth** at the University of Bath

 ### University of Birmingham Engineers